 A team of researchers from Oxford Brookes school of engineering, computing, and mathematics conducted a study into VAWTs using more than 11,500 hours of computer simulations to demonstrate that wind farms can perform more efficiently using VATWs.

 The research found that VAWTs increase each other’s performance when arranged in grid formations; positioning turbines to maximise output is critical to the design of wind farms.
-The research suggests that the now-familiar sight of horizontal axis wind turbine may be eventually replaced by the sight of wind farms containing more compact and efficient vertical turbines.
+The research suggests that the now-familiar sight of horizontal axis wind turbines may be eventually replaced by the sight of wind farms containing more compact and efficient vertical turbines.

 According to lead author of the report and Bachelor of Engineering graduate Joachim Toftegaard Hansen, modern wind farms – while one of the most efficient ways to generate green energy – have one major flaw: a downstream generated turbulence.
 As the wind approaches the front row of turbines, turbulence will be generated downstream, which is detrimental to the performance of the subsequent rows.